belovedpearl/AfricanRecipes-PP4/README.md

 Add a recipe post, so that I do not have to use the add post page on the front-end

 Filter and sort all comments easily, so that I can see all recipes posts that fulfil certain criteria

+---

+## General User User Story

+Generally, as a user I can ..

+Immediately determine the purpose of the application on first visit, so that I can quickly decide whether its of interest or not.

+Have a positive user experience irrespective of the means of access, so that I can access the application from enjoy the platform from any device

+View all recipe posts so that I can choose one to read in detail.

+Sort recipe posts by country name so that I can see only the recipe post of intrested countries.

+If my search  by country returned no results, have a message displayed informing me of no posts related to my country search.